igormironchik/md4qt/README.md

   `TextParsingOpts` is an auxiliary structure with some data.
 You are interested in `bool collectRefLinks;`, when this flag is `true` the parser is in a state of collecting reference links, and on this stage plugin may do nothing.

+  A last argument of plugin function is a user data, that was passed to `MD::Parser::addTextPlugin()` method.

   A most important thing in `TextParsingOpts` structure is a `std::vector< TextData > rawTextData;`.
 This vector contains not processed raw